 For example, is total sales an appropriate KPI?
 In many instances, I would say no, it is an important budget measure however too high level to be used as a KPI.
 The reason I argue no is that even though we might measure sales and can see that it has decreased, we have no understanding of why sales have decreased.
 Sales are what we call a lagging measure, that is it provides information about what has happened after the event and generally known as an output measure.

-If our sales decrease, a closer examination might show that we didn’t issue as many proposals for the month and therefore converted less opportunities.
-With that understanding we can start to dig deeper to better understand the root cause.
-Why did we issue less proposals?
+If our sales decrease, a closer examination might show that we didn’t issue as many proposals for the month and therefore converted fewer opportunities.
+With that understanding, we can start to dig deeper to better understand the root cause.
+Why did we issue fewer proposals?
 One of the support team was away on extended sick leave and as we had no back up for the support team, we have a backlog of proposals waiting to be prepared.

 OK, now we are getting somewhere.
 The admin team needs better support and we need a backup in the business to assist with issuing proposals as the need arises.
 We can then take corrective action, who is the best person to fill this role, do they have the capacity, what training will they require and so on.